cveras33/project-1-group-6/progress_notes.md

 - Alter code to be able to find the same data based on country & year

 ### Jordan
-- Find the top 10,000 songs played per year Spotify has data (since 2006)
+- Find the top 10,000 most popular songs per year Spotify has data (since 2006)

 ### Ben
-- Find the top 10 Genres played per year Spotify has data (since 2006)
+- Find the top 10 most popular Genres per year Spotify has data (since 2006)

 ### Chloe
 - Setting up base class to get spotify authorization to retrieve API access code